 New York sees glimmer of progress against coronavirus, New Orleans worsens

-New York state, leading the country in coronavirus infections and deaths, has begun showing tentative signs of slowing the spread of the disease, Governor Andrew Cuomo said on Wednesday, while the health crisis deepened in hard-hit New Orleans and elsewhere.
+New York state, leading the country in coronavirus infections and deaths, is showing tentative signs of slowing the spread of the disease, Governor Andrew Cuomo said on Wednesday, while the health crisis deepened in hard-hit New Orleans and elsewhere.
 The rate of hospitalizations in New York has slowed in recent days, Cuomo said, with numbers he called "almost too good to be true."
-But the governor warned that much more work needed to be done.
+He also hailed 40,000 retired nurses, physicians and other medical professionals who signed up for a "surge health care force," but warned that much remains to be done.

-In an ominous sign, the Federal Emergency Management Agency said the states of New York, North Carolina and Hawaii had requested special mortuary teams that can be deployed for mass casualties.
+In an ominous sign of a potential catastrophe, New York, North Carolina and Hawaii requested the Federal Emergency Management Agency send special mortuary teams that can be deployed for mass casualties.
 New Orleans, where large crowds celebrated Mardi Gras a month ago, was on track to become the next U.S. epicenter, as Louisiana's Gulf Coast metropolis recorded the world's highest growth rate in coronavirus cases.

+On Capitol Hill, the U.S. Senate was set to vote on Wednesday on an unprecedented $2 trillion bill to cushion the economic blow of the pandemic, after top aides to Republican President Donald Trump said they had reached agreement on the measure with leaders of both parties.
+The top Democrat in the U.S. House of Representatives, Speaker Nancy Pelosi, said her chamber could take up the relief bill as soon as it cleared the Senate.

-Cuomo announced new "density-control" steps aimed at containing the virus, with New York City, home to more than 8 million people, closing some public streets to vehicles and opening them instead to pedestrians to allow more space for foot traffic and greater "social distancing" to avoid infections.
+Cuomo announced new steps aimed at containing the virus.
+New York City - home to over 8 million people - made some streets pedestrian-only to allow more room for foot traffic and greater "social distancing."
 At a news conference, Cuomo said the city also would ban basketball and other contact sports in public parks, urging individuals to comply on a voluntary basis.

-"This is a very good sign and a positive sign, again not 100% sure it holds, or it's accurate, but the arrows are headed in the right direction," Cuomo said.
-Testing for the virus remained a challenge in New York and around the United States.
-At Elmhurst Hospital Center, which serves about 1 million people in New York's Queens borough, scores of people, most wearing surgical masks, queued up on Wednesday to be tested at a tent outside.
+"This is a very good sign and a positive sign, again not 100% sure it holds ... but the arrows are headed in the right direction," Cuomo said.
+Diagnostic testing remained a challenge in New York and around the country.
+At Elmhurst Hospital Center in New York's Queens borough, scores of people, most wearing surgical masks, lined up on Wednesday to be tested at a tent outside.

-CRUSH IN LOUISIANA The impact was increasingly being felt beyond the hot spots of New York, California and Washington state as Louisiana and other states faced a severe crush on their healthcare systems.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)